New Ford Academy

 Leaving to go to Secondary School

-At the beginning of the Summer Term we will contact SEN practitioners from the receiving High Schools to plan transition programmes for pupils who need them.
+At the beginning of the Summer Term we will contact SEND practitioners from the receiving High Schools to plan transition programmes for pupils who need them.

 Early visits can be arranged for parents and pupils to look around their preferred High School whilst sessions are in progress.